 If a subscription exists for N2InformationClass "PWS-RF" and the received N2 Message Type is a PWS-RESTART-INDICATION, then the AMF may transfer the ASN.1 encoded string from the PWS-RESTART-INDICATION (see table 6.1.6.4.3.3-3) in the N2 Info Container in the N2InfoNotify.

 If a subscription exists for N2InformationClass "PWS-RF" and the received N2 Message Type is a PWS-FAILURE-INDICATION (see table 6.1.6.4.3.3-3), then the AMF may transfer the ASN1 encoded string from the PWS-FAILURE-INDICATION in the N2 Info Container in the N2InfoNotify.

+For N2 information class PWS-RF, N2 Information shall encode one of the NGAP Messages specified in 3GPP TS 38.413 [12] indicated in Table 6.1.6.4.3.3-3.